patrickziegler/mediacopier/README.md

 make package
 ```

+For global system integration, use `/usr/local` as `INSTALL_PREFIX` and `sudo make install && sudo ldconfig` for installation.

 ### Generated Files

 After the installation is finished, you should find a file structure as seen below: